bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] Dependencies are injected via the constructor and not setters (@Required is deprecated)
 - [ ] Naming conventions for bean names, ids, attributes, and aliases are adhered to

-## Sample and Core data
+## Data Import and Export
-- [ ] Clear separation between sample and core data.
+- [ ] Clear separation between core and sample data.
 No sample data should exist in production
+- [ ] Clear separation between essential and project data
-- [ ] Correct placement of data files
+- [ ] Correct placement and naming of data files
 - [ ] Correct keywords in impex files are used
 - [ ] Environment specific data has conditional logic being used for control